waldronlab/bioconductor/README.md

 up-to-date Bioconductor release or devel versions, and will only have to run `BiocManager::install()` to update user-installed packages.

+**Note**: Checking mechanisms have been implemented for the script to error if anything other than "release" or "devel" is entered in the first argument.

 # TODO

-The `bioconductor` script is rudimentary and should use docopt, provide start & stop, and have an option for opening a bash shell or R console.
+The `bioconductor` script is rudimentary and should use docopt, and provide start & stop.
 It could also provide arguments for the volume location etc.

-It at least does error at the `docker pull` stage if you enter anything other than "release" or "devel" as the argument.